Sadan miekan mies: Production and awards

 The producer successfully complained about high taxes and the movie was exempt from all taxes.
-Roy aka Tapio Vilpponen won the best set design -award in Jussi Awards for this and the movie Gabriel, tule takaisin on 19.3.1951 at Hotelli Aulanko.
+Roy Tapio Vilpponen won the best set design -award in Jussi Awards for this and the movie Gabriel, tule takaisin on 19.3.1951 at Hotelli Aulanko.

 Reception

 The editor of Suomen kansallisfilmografia -collection Kari Uusitalo chose Sadan miekan mies as one of top 100 significant Finnish films in the 1990 Mitä missä milloin -book.
 Thanks to this movie, the lead actor Kalervo Nissilä was called the Errol Flynn of Finland.

 Contemporary reviewers generally agreed that the Finnish adventure film had earned its place, with some room for improvements in directing.